wilsonality/f25-team2/doc/spartanslistSRS.md

 Spartan's List is an online marketplace dedicated to UNCG students and Almuni.
 Spartan's List aims to help students exchange goods and services, in order to better support fellow Spartans.

 ### 1.2 Product Scope
-Identify the product whose software requirements are specified in this document, including the revision or release number.
-Explain what the product that is covered by this SRS will do, particularly if this SRS describes only part of the system or a single subsystem.
-Provide a short description of the software being specified and its purpose, including relevant benefits, objectives, and goals.
-Relate the software to corporate goals or business strategies.
-If a separate vision and scope document is available, refer to it rather than duplicating its contents here.

-TSpartan's List is a convenient and free web-based application to allow Spartans to post offers or shop for offers posted, these offers being goods or services.
+Spartan's List is a convenient and free web-based application to allow Spartans to post offers or shop for offers posted, these offers being goods or services.
 This is a web-based application as to permit account creation, offer postage and purchase, and account data tracking.

 ### 1.3 Definitions, Acronyms and Abbreviations